 - I am not trusting the Lord for TODAY

-Homeschooling is a process that takes time.
+Achieving homeschool success is a process that takes time.
 As with parenting, it is precept upon precept, line upon line, and most days you will see very little fruit.

 Homeschooling is merely an extension of parenting.
 The same skills you are acquiring as a parent are the same skills you will need to homeschool.

-I’m in my 8th year of homeschooling (though I say 13th as I’ve been training my son since he was born) and I’m always still learning, scrapping things, adjusting, starting over, coming back to something, etc. etc.
+Here on the blog, I share some of the homeschool planning tips and tricks I’ve learned, I’m in my 8th year of homeschooling (though I say 13th as I’ve been training my son since he was born) and I’m always still learning, scrapping things, adjusting, starting over, coming back to something, etc. etc.

 As your sister in Christ, I urge you, first to repent of the anxiety that is holding you back from homeschooling and ask the Lord to give you the courage and the strength you need.